devdashboard/devdashboard.github.io/README.md

-Repository is utilized as Dashboard to project the data based upon the seasons
+Repository is utilized as Dashboard to project the data based upon the time and economical situations

 -------------
 CURRENT USAGE